codeface-io/SwiftObserver/README.md

 ## Cached Messages

-An `ObservableCache` is an `Observable` that has a property `latestMessage: Message` which typically returns the last sent message or one that indicates that nothing has changed.
+An `ObservableCache` is an `Observable` that has a property `latestMessage: Message` which typically returns the last sent message or one that indicates that nothing has changed. `ObservableCache` has a function `send()` that takes no argument and sends `latestMessage`.

-`ObservableCache` also has two convenience functions:

-*  `send()` takes no argument and sends `latestMessage`.
-*  `whenCached` is available where `Message` is optional.
-It asynchronously provides a non-optional message as soon as one is available.
-If the cache's `latestMessage` is not `nil`, `whenCached` immediatly provides that message, otherwise it observes the cache until the cache sends a message other than `nil`.

 ### Four Kinds of Caches